crossplane/docs/content/master/concepts/composition.md

 `math`.
 Transforms values using math.
 The input value must be an integer.
 * math transform type `Multiply`, multiplies the input by the given value.
-* math transform type `ClampMin`, sets a minimum value for the input.
+* math transform type `ClampMin`, sets a minimum value for the output.
-* math transform type `ClampMax`, sets a maximum value for the input.
+* math transform type `ClampMax`, sets a maximum value for the output.

 ```yaml
 # If you omit the field type, by default type is set to `Multiply`